rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    timeboxed work.
 ALl sorts of things.

 ### New "soon", potentially short

+1. Bridging/interdisciplinary courses.
+Which ones would I like to teach?
+   Something on digital humanities with Erik or Sarah.
+Someting on digital art with Jeremy, Andrew, and/or Justin.
+History of computers with Mike Guenther.
+Technology policy as part of policy studies.
+   Piracy :-).
+But more than any of those, I'd like to teach Tutorial again.

 1. Cascading consequences.
 Change in schedule of courses that eliminates one of our primary teaching slots.
 So we start to move from 4x50